|

 senior by some twenty eight years.
 In 1934 he had left Nazi Germany

-and went to live in South Africa first but finally found his niche
+and went to live in South Africa but eventually found his niche in

-in New York as rehearsal director for the German language at the Met.
+New York as rehearsal director for the German language at the Metropolitan

-the Berlin State Opera, he conducted a variety of operas in the early
+had conducted a variety of operas in the early nineteen thirties.

-nineteen thirties and earned his laurels making recordings for Deutsche
+He also had earned his laurels making recordings for Deutsche Grammophon's

 Recordings